lasp/xmera/docs/windows-setup.md

 ### Using the PowerShell build script (Recommended)

 The build script handles VS environment initialization, vcpkg, CMake configuration, building, and installation automatically.
-It defaults to Release configuration.
+The build type (Release, RelWithDebInfo, etc.) is determined by the CMake preset you choose — pass `-Preset <name>` to select one.

-> **Note**: Debug builds are available (`-Config Debug`) for C++ debugging, but Python
+> **Note**: Never build a `Debug`-config preset for Python use.
+Python on Windows
-> cannot load Debug `.pyd` modules due to a Debug/Release C runtime mismatch.
-Use Release
+> is a Release binary and cannot load Debug `.pyd` modules — you will get either a
-> (the default) for Python work.
+> fatal access violation or a `PyModuleDef_Type.tp_flags & Py_TPFLAGS_READY` assertion
+> dialog at import time.
+For native debugging, use a preset with `RelWithDebInfo`
+> (e.g., `ema-gnc-debug`) — it produces release-compatible binaries with `.pdb`
+> symbols.

 ```powershell
 cd C:\dev\xmera